logicalclocks/hops-docs/docs/user_guide/hopsworks/logs.rst

 Logs visualization
 ===========================

-HopsWorks aggregates the logs of the applications launched and uses Kibana for visualization and discovery.
+Hopsworks aggregates the logs of the applications launched and uses Kibana for visualization and discovery.
 To get access to your logs, upon a job completion, click on the ``Job UI`` button and then on ``Logs`` tab.
 A sample output for the SparkPi job looks like the